 - If you’d like to add poppy seeds, lightly sprinkle some on top.

 - Cover tightly with plastic wrap and refrigerate for at least 1 hour and up to 24 hours.
+Or place them immediately in the oven if you simmered the sauce on the stovetop.

 - When ready to bake, preheat the oven to 350F degrees and bake uncovered for 15-20 minutes or until the top is golden brown and the cheese has melted.